 It is not clear whether the County has solicited direct and timely input or participation from non-Reston organizations during the Feasibility Study.

-in multiple districts

-expressed strong support

-for a performing arts center

-in Reston, including

-organizations from the

-Hunter Mill, Braddock,

-Dranesville, Mason, and

-Sully Districts, as well as

-the City of Fairfax.
+Music and dance ensembles in multiple districts expressed strong support for a performing arts center in Reston, including organizations from the Hunter Mill, Braddock, Dranesville, Mason, and Sully Districts, as well as the City of Fairfax.